 This course can be tailored to your needs for private, onsite delivery at your location.

-Grasp the concepts, principles and methods of Agile development and become empowered to execute on your plans for incorporating Agile practices and techniques into your organization.
-This workshop will give you the foundation of knowledge and experience you need to begin.
+Grasp the concepts, principles and methods of Agile development and get a fast start towards executing your plans for incorporating Agile practices and techniques into your organization.
+This workshop will give you the foundation of knowledge you need to begin.
 It is a starting point for you to acquire the techniques, skills and tools that enable you to build Agile discipline.

 - Upcoming Dates and Locations